tinycrops/ProjectManager/README.md

 ## Credits

 - [DiscordChatExporter](https://github.com/Tyrrrz/DiscordChatExporter) by Tyrrrz
-- Google Gemini AI for conversation analysis
+- Google Gemini API (using gemini-2.0-flash model) for conversation analysis
 - Streamlit for the user interface

 ## License